LucasSecret/AR-Measurement/README.md

 # AR-Measurement
-AR Project to measure shapes, distance and areas.
+AR project to create shapes, measure distances and areas.
 Built for Android on Unity

 # How to use it ?